-- 12.5.2.
+12.5.2.
 Should, for any reason, the barrels not be placed on the markers or the flag man not be in the correct place, things must be put in correct order and all contestants who ran on the incorrect course must be rerun with no penalties assessed.
-However, if it is to the contestant's disadvantage, then she shall be allowed to choose whether to rerun or take her original time. - 12.5.2.1.
+However, if it is to the contestant's disadvantage, then she shall be allowed to choose whether to rerun or take her original time.

+12.5.2.1.
 Judge(s) must make decision that barrels were not on marker.
-Should this happen, contestants and judge(s) should be notified, then judge and/or arena director will set the time for rerun - 12.5.2.2.
-In the event a barrel is off the marker or the timer or flag man in not in the proper position and ALL contestants cannot be notified, and ground conditions cannot be corrected and a rerun in given, the rodeo will be paid off using the day money system in order not to sacrifice money won at that rodeo. - 12.5.3.
+Should this happen, contestants and judge(s) should be notified, then judge and/or arena director will set the time for rerun.

+12.5.2.2.
+In the event a barrel is off the marker or the timer or flag man in not in the proper position and ALL contestants cannot be notified, and ground conditions cannot be corrected and a rerun in given, the rodeo will be paid off using the day money system in order not to sacrifice money won at that rodeo.

+12.5.3.
 If a contestant feels she has been fouled during a competition run, she must immediately declare herself to the judge(s) (i.e., pull up and stop your horse) for the option for a rerun.
-This does not apply to unsafe ground conditions. - 12.5.4.
-When a rerun is required for any reason, there shall be a delay of thirty (30) minutes, if contestant so desires. - 12.5.5.
+This does not apply to unsafe ground conditions.
+12.5.4.
+When a rerun is required for any reason, there shall be a delay of thirty (30) minutes, if contestant so desires.

+12.5.5.
 Penalties assessed will not be carried over to rerun.

 12.6.
-Slack

-- 12.6.1.
-Barrel Racing slack will be held after a performance unless approved by the WPRA Circuit Director.
-For rodeos with one slack, slack is always if needed.
-For rodeos with two or more slacks listed, it is mandatory to have all slacks occur as listed. - 12.6.2.
-In any barrel race sections not a part of a paid performance, order of events provided by Procom will be followed.
-See 9.2.24. regarding competition discrepancy.
-12.6.3.
-At least sixty (60) minutes must be given between runs when go round begins or ends in the same slack.

-12.7.
 Exhibition Runs

-12.7.1.
+12.6.1.
 An exhibition non-paid run means a contestant cannot make any exhibition runs until all her competition runs at that rodeo have been made.
 Contestant cannot have an exhibition run made by another person on her contest horse until all competition runs have been made on that horse.
 Violation will result in a major rule infraction (See Rule 9.3.20).

-12.8.
-Disqualification
+12.7.
+Disqualification - Barrel Racing

-- 12.8.1.
-Contestant will be fined \$50 and/or disqualified for not being ready to contest when her name is called by the judge or announcer. - 12.8.2.
-Contestant will be disqualified for missing pattern, consisting of a cloverleaf pattern, consisting of one right and two left turns, or vice versa. - 12.8.3.
+12.7.1.
+Contestant will be fined \$50 and/or disqualified for not being ready to contest when her name is called by the judge or announcer.

+12.7.2.
+Contestant will be disqualified for missing pattern, consisting of a cloverleaf pattern, consisting of one right and two left turns, or vice versa.

+12.7.3.
 Contestant must be mounted on her horse when she crosses the finish line.
-Horse and rider must cross the finish line at the same time - 12.8.4.
+Horse and rider must cross the finish line at the same time.

+12.7.4.
 Entry and exit gates will remain the same during the entire rodeo unless otherwise posted in a WPRA ground rule.
-Failure to comply will result is disqualification. - 12.8.5.
-Secretary/timer shall make note of recorded time if contestant is disqualified for any reason. - 12.8.6.
+Failure to comply will result is disqualification.
+12.7.5.
+Secretary/timer shall make note of recorded time if contestant is disqualified for any reason.

+12.7.6.
 Any disqualification of a contestant must be signed by all judges officiating the barrel race.

-12.9.
+12.8.
 Ground Preparation

-12.9.1.
-Committee is required to have necessary and appropriate equipment in the arena to prepare the ground for the barrel race (i.e. tractor, water conveyance and ground implement.)
+12.8.1.
+Committee is required to have necessary and appropriate equipment in the arena to prepare the ground for the barrel race (i.e., tractor, water conveyance and ground implement.)
 When possible, the ground should be prepared immediately before the barrel race, so it is consistent throughout the event.
-REFER TO RULE 12.9.6.
+REFER TO RULE 12.8.6.
+It is recommended that committees drag after half the number of contestants the rodeo is approved and set up for.